 KONTAKT +49 681 857 67 0

-Customers are using an ever greater number of communication channels to make service inquiries.
-Companies that opt for multi-channel-management ensure that they keep an eye on all inquiries while quickly providing customers with a reliable answer – regardless of the communication channel, and as quickly as customers expect on the channel they use.
-Providing consistent and fast answers across all communication channels decisively contributes to a good customer experience, which is becoming ever more important for a company’s business success.
-Below, we show which aspects of multi-channel-management are particularly important and what companies should consider when choosing contact center or omni-channel software in order to meet the market’s demands for an increasing variety of service channels over the long term.
+Customers are using an ever-greater number of communication channels to make service enquiries.
+Companies that opt for multi-channel management can ensure that they can monitor all contacts while quickly providing their customers with a reliable answer, regardless of the communication channel and in line with the customer’s expectations for speed on the channel of choice.
+Providing consistent and fast answers across all communication channels contributes significantly toward a good customer experience, which today is paramount for a company’s business success.
+Below, we indicate which aspects of multi-channel management are the most important and what companies should consider when choosing omni-channel contact center software, in order to meet market demands for an ever-increasing variety of service channels.

-Thanks to chat and social media, customers’ expectations are increasingly moving in the direction of “real-time“, i.e. an immediate response with no wait time.
-With multi-channel-management, companies can meet this expectation and prioritize requests from specific contact channels while simultaneously ensuring that no inquiry gets lost.
-Customers report that one of their biggest annoyances – as is often documented on blogs, Twitter or Facebook and in desperate letters to the editor in daily newspapers or the trade press – is that all too often they fail to get consistent answers when contacting a company via different contact channels.
-The phone hotline says something different than the customer adviser says via email or the social media team says.
-In the digital age, this asymmetrical information is plainly visible to everyone, especially on social media channels.
-At the least, this mystifies customers, and often it gives cause for extreme annoyance.
-A good customer experience can only be ensured if the customer is given correct information over all contact channels.
-This is the only way to ensure customer centricity, rather than focusing on the specific features of the communication channel through which inquiries are addressed to the company.
+Thanks to online chat and social media, customers’ expectations are increasingly moving in the direction of “real-time“,(i.e. an immediate response without delay).
+Using a proper multi-channel management service strategy, companies can meet this expectation and prioritize requests from specific contact channels whilst ensuring that no enquiry gets lost.
+Customers report that one of their biggest annoyances (as is often documented on social media and within desperate letters to the editors of daily newspapers or trade press) is that all too often, they fail to get consistent answers when contacting a company via different contact channels.
+The phone hotline says something different to what is relayed via a support email or from the social media team.
+In the digital age, this varied and sometimes contradictory information is publicly visible.
+At the very least, this mystifies customers but more than often it gives cause for extreme annoyance.
+A good customer experience can only be ensured if the customer is given the correct information across all contact channels.
+This is the only way to ensure customer centricity, rather than focusing on the specific features of the communication channel through which enquiries are addressed.

-Ultimately, multi-channel-management for customer service means channel convergence: the focus is not on the individual contact channel, but on the most efficient, personalized service process that is used equally for all contact channels according to its individual requirements.
+Ultimately, multi-channel management for customer service means “channel convergence”: the focus is not on the individual contact channel, but on the most efficient, personalized service process which is used equally for all contact channels according to the individual requirements.

 In addition, not all “intelligent” customer service solutions are actually based on artificial intelligence.
 With the enormous growth in computing power in recent years, software scripts have made it possible to perform automated processes, as well as complex searches in fractions of a second.
 Many automation tools, including a whole range of chatbots in customer service, are based on this principle.
-The quality of the results depends largely on how many keywords and scenarios the developers anticipated and how much computing power is available.
+The quality of the results depends largely on how many keywords and scenarios the developers have pre-populated and how much computing power is available.
 Such solutions are not really sustainable since they do not “learn”.

 Scalability and multi-client capability